leyuanheart/SGAEIV/README.md

 ### Figures and Tables

-Set the working directory of **R** to the directory of `figures_tables.R` and run this file to get all figures and tables in this paper and Appendix in the supplementary material.
+Set the working directory of **R** to the directory of `figures_tables.R` and run this file to get all figures and tables in this paper.